 The most common form of the consultation process is through an in-depth survey in which respondents are presented key information and the opportunity to deliberate by evaluating the full range of arguments on an issue.
 Finally, they are asked to express their views in response to a complex menu of policy options.
-Ideally such a process is conducted on-line so that the respondent can take all the time they need to read and re-read the presentation of information, arguments and policy options.
+Ideally, such a process is conducted online so that the respondent can take all the time they need to read and re-read the presentation of information, arguments and policy options.

-Why Public Consultation is a Good Idea?
+Why is Public Consultation a Good Idea?

-- Public consultation responds to Americans’ demand for greater democratic responsiveness and can help restore Americans’ confidence in government
+- Public consultation responds to Americans’ demand for greater democratic responsiveness and can help restore Americans’ confidence in government.

-- Public consultation can improve policymakers’ understanding of the views of their constituents
+- Public consultation can improve policymakers’ understanding of the views of their constituents.

-- Public consultation gives policymakers a way to test new ideas
+- Public consultation gives policymakers a way to test new ideas.

-- Public consultation can be a force for greater consensus
+- Public consultation can be a force for greater consensus.

 - Public consultation is a way to draw on the collective intelligence and even wisdom of the society as a whole.